StrangeTcy/learned_machine/README.md

 Things I'll probably use are Sparkling Water and other nice thing from the Hadoop stack.

 Also, have to figure out the whole trading side of this thing.

+Disclaimer: these recipes are an exercise in configuring and teaching a machine.
+If you follow them, the machine you get will NOT get you rich by magic.
+I'm not to be held accountable for any losses resulting from using these things.
+Use at your own risk, and be warned!